ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 IBM Cloud VPN access is designed to allow users to remotely manage all servers securely over the IBM Cloud private network.
 A VPN connection from your location to the private network allows for out-of-band management and server rescue through an encrypted VPN tunnel.
 With VPN access, you can:

-* Establish a VPN connection to the private network using SSL, PPTP or IPSEC
+* Establish a VPN connection to the private network using SSL or IPSEC
 * Access your server via its private 10.x.x.x IP address using SSH or RDP
 * Connect to your server’s IPMI IP address for additional server management or rescue needs.

 ## Does the SSL VPN also perform PPTP, IPSEC or other VPN protocols?

 Currently the SSL VPN gateway uses a browser-based SSL VPN plugin or a proprietary client for creating connections.
 We will continue to bring more VPN connectivity options to the private network.
 The SSL VPN was selected for ease of use and compatibility.
+PPTP is deprecated.
+See [PPTP VPN Deprecation](pptp-deprecation.html) for more information.

 <a name="152"></a>